Lucia Jacobs is a Professor of Psychology and Neuroscience.

 Mobile animals must track and predict the behavior of prey, predators, mates and competitors across space and time.
-We are interested in how diverse animal species, including humans, do this - how they choose routes, attend to different spatial cues and make foraging and food-storing decisions - all in the context of a constantly changing physical and social environment.
+In the Jacobs Lab of Cognitive Biology they are interested in how diverse animal species, including humans, do this - how they choose routes, attend to different spatial cues and make foraging and food-storing decisions - all in the context of a constantly changing physical and social environment.

-Our research focuses on champion species, with specialized abilities to solve sensory, motor or cognitive challenges.
-Currently we are team members of a NSF Ideas Lab collaboration with physicists and neuroscientists (odornavigation.org), teaming our efforts to identify the universal heuristics of navigation to odors.
-Our champion species for this project is the trained search dog, tracking humans under different weather conditions.
-We contrast dog navigation strategies with that of humans, fruit flies and mice navigating in real and virtual olfactory environments, in collaboration with our fellow team members.
-Our other champion species is the Berkeley campus fox squirrel, our model species for cognitive biology.
-We study both foraging decisions and what we call cognitive biomechanics: how animals use their knowledge of the structure of space - both its spatial layout and the biomechanical challenges of locomotion on different substrates - to develop energy-efficient routes during exploration and foraging.
+Their research focuses on champion species, with specialized abilities to solve sensory, motor or cognitive challenges.
+Currently they are team members of a NSF Ideas Lab collaboration with physicists and neuroscientists (odornavigation.org), teaming their efforts to identify the universal heuristics of navigation to odors.
+Their champion species for this project is the trained search dog, tracking humans under different weather conditions.
+They contrast dog navigation strategies with that of humans, fruit flies and mice navigating in real and virtual olfactory environments, in collaboration with our fellow team members.
+Their other champion species is the Berkeley campus fox squirrel, their model species for cognitive biology.
+They study both foraging decisions and what we call cognitive biomechanics: how animals use their knowledge of the structure of space - both its spatial layout and the biomechanical challenges of locomotion on different substrates - to develop energy-efficient routes during exploration and foraging.

-Our field work on campus squirrels has led to a new team collaboration on squirrel behavior with biomechanicists, roboticists, mathematicians and material scientists, working together to build the first robotic squirrel.
-We will study squirrel cognition through the lens of cognitive development, identifying parameters that can lead to the development of innovative behaviors.
-Partnering with WildCare (https://www.discoverwildcare.org/), we will bring orphaned squirrel pups to Berkeley to study their behavioral development in our new “Squirrel School”, housed at Berkeley’s Field Station for Behavioral Research (near the Lawrence Hall of Science, https://vcresearch.berkeley.edu/research-unit/field-station-study-behavi...).
-Our research will identify the mechanism by which squirrels learn survival skills: opening nuts, caching and retrieving nuts, the development of spatial memory and pilfering strategies and finally, learning the biomechanics of navigating tree canopies.
+Their field work on campus squirrels has led to a new team collaboration on squirrel behavior with biomechanicists, roboticists, mathematicians and material scientists, working together to build the first robotic squirrel.
+They will study squirrel cognition through the lens of cognitive development, identifying parameters that can lead to the development of innovative behaviors.
+Partnering with WildCare, they are planning to launch studies of cognitive development in orphaned squirrel pups to Berkeley to study their behavioral development in what we call “CalSquirrel School”.
+Their research will identify the mechanism by which squirrels learn survival skills: opening nuts, caching and retrieving nuts, the development of spatial memory and pilfering strategies and finally, learning the biomechanics of navigating tree canopies.
 Squirrels “graduate” when they have learned these skills, at which point WildCare will return the squirrels to the wild.
-In the future, we plan to employ new technology to track their subsequent behavior and survival.
+In the future, they plan to employ new technology to track their subsequent behavior and survival.

-Our earlier work focused on how an individual’s spatial cognition and hippocampal structure may be adapted to its environmental structure and how this can differ among individuals of different species, sex or age.
-This work led to our development of the parallel map theory, an evolutionary model of navigation and hippocampal function (Jacobs & Schenk, 2003), the olfactory spatial hypothesis on the evolution of olfactory function in vertebrates (Jacobs, 2012) and PROUST hypothesis, on the evolution of the main and vomeronasal olfactory systems in vertebrates (under development).
+Their earlier work focused on how an individual’s spatial cognition and hippocampal structure may be adapted to its environmental structure and how this can differ among individuals of different species, sex or age.
+This work led to their development of the parallel map theory, an evolutionary model of navigation and hippocampal function (Jacobs & Schenk, 2003), the olfactory spatial hypothesis on the evolution of olfactory function in vertebrates (Jacobs, 2012; Jinn et al. 2020) and PROUST hypothesis, on the evolution of the main and vomeronasal olfactory systems in vertebrates (Jacobs, 2019 and ongoing).

 In the News